dpbriggs/redis-oxide-py/README.rst

 Monitor
 ^^^^^^^
-redis-py includes a `Monitor` object that streams every command processed by the Redis server.
+redis-oxide-py includes a `Monitor` object that streams every command processed by the Redis server.
 Use `listen()` on the `Monitor` object to block until a command is received.